Mariam Al-Batool Mosque: Complex

 The Malta Islamic Cemetery (Iċ-Ċimiterju Islamiku f'Malta) and the Mediterranean Garden.

 The latter is situated on public land, next to the mosque complex.
 It was originally called Gaddafi Gardens, and it became known as Libyans' Garden after the Libyan Civil War.
 It was officially renamed to its present name in March 2016.

 The Malta Islamic Cemetery is built on public land with permission granted by the Maltese government.
 There is a plan to build a secondary school for Muslim children at the back of the Mosque.
 The complex, specifically the mosque, has become symbolic of the revival of Islam in Malta, and been seen by some as the first wave of modern "Muslim invasion" and significantly it symbolizes 'Libya's bridge to Europe' specifically after the Lockerbie bombing.

+The mosque and some of the buildings at the complex were built on the design of Libyan-born Architect Mohammed Abid el-Soukri.